David-Mastalski/Rock-Paper-Scissors-Game/README.md

 - _**Paper defeats rock**_

 Choose one of the options and try to defeat the computer.
+Our game counts all your won battles and saves them in the browser's memory.

 ## How to start playing?
 - _**Download code:**_